 Photo courtesy of kang_hojun via Pixabay

 The owner of the property settles the RPT at the city or municipal treasurer’s office on either full or installment basis.
 If you wish to pay it in full, pay on or before January 31.
-If you want to pay in tranches, you have to settle your RPT on or before the last day of each quarter and remember four important dates: on or before March 31, June 30, September 30, and December 31.
+If you want to pay in tranches, you have to settle your real property tax in the Philippines on or before the last day of each quarter and remember four important dates: on or before March 31, June 30, September 30, and December 31.

 What are the tax updates that every lessor should know about?